 From our work so far, we think there are some great opportunities that our investment in College Bank could result in, such as refurbishing some homes in the neighbourhood, which would be fully modernised to provide great quality, high-rise homes in the town centre.
 However, as we have looked at the detail of the extent of work needed to keep high rise homes at College Bank safe and decent for the future we know that there is no prospect of finding the level of funding required across all seven blocks.
-That is why we have taken the decision to issue demolition notices for four of the blocks and to support people to move from these.
+That is why we have taken the decision to issue demolition notices to four of the blocks and to support people to move from these.

 We still have a long way to go to develop the detail of the proposals for College Bank and we will do this together with the community.